 Importance of College Education

-People who lack educational degrees are more likely to be limited to basic jobs in service, manufacturing and construction industries.
+People who lack college degrees are more likely to be limited to basic jobs in service, manufacturing and construction industries.
 While employees with a high school education may secure jobs with good benefits, college graduates typically fare better, entering higher-level careers with greater salaries.
 They are also more likely to receive promotions, earn raises and develop reasoning and communication skills that can be applied to their jobs.

 A college education may be one of the best investments of time and money for a person's career.
 A 2011 report produced by the American Community Survey that was released by the U.S. Census Bureau stated that those who held a bachelor's degree were expected to earn a 40-year lifetime salary of about $2.4 million dollars on average, while high school graduates only took a lifetime salary of about $1.4 million dollars (www.census.gov).
 On average, those who held master's degrees earned $2.8 million dollars.
 Holders of professional degrees could expect lifetime earnings in excess of $4 million dollars.